LukeShortCloud/rootpages/src/virtualization/kubernetes_development.rst

 -  **kind (string)** = Name of the API to create an object from.
 -  **metadata (dictionary)** = Metadata for the object.

    -  **name (string)** = The unique name of this object.
-Only one object with this Resoure kind and name can exist in a namespace.
+Only one object with this Resource kind and name can exist in a namespace.
    -  **labels (dictionary)** = Any key-value pair to help identify this object.
 This is optional but recommended to help find specific or related objects.

 -  **spec (dictionary)** = Provide information on how this object will be created and used.
 Valid inputs are different for every API.
 Not all APIs will have a spec.